 Item Description Product Name Name of the product (may not match with the P/N or order code).
 Product Type Type of the product (may be N/A or the same as the Product Name).
 Firmware Version Information about the firmware version.
 Serial Number Serial number of the router (in case of N/A is not available).
-Hardware UUID 1 Unique HW identifier for the device.
-Product Revision 1 Manufactured product revision number.
+Hardware UUID Unique HW identifier for the device.
+Product Revision Manufactured product revision number.
 Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation).
 Free space Free space available for Router Apps and user data.
 CPU Usage CPU usage value (turn on the refresh in the top right corner).
 Memory Usage Memory usage value (turn on the refresh in the top right corner).
-Power Board 2 Detected type of the PoE extension board.
-RTC Battery RTC battery state.
-Supply Voltage Supply voltage of the router.
-Temperature Temperature in the router.
 Time Current date and time.
 Uptime Indicates how long the router is used.
 Licenses Link to the list of open source software components of the firmware together with their license type.
 Click on the license type to see the license text.

-Table 5: System Information
+Table 4: System Information

-1It may not be available for some models.
+&lt;sup>1It may not be available for some models.

-2Only for models with PoE.
+&lt;sup>2Only for models with PoE.
 The router's power supply voltage must meet the required voltage.